rbisdorff/Digraph3/docSphinx/tutorial.rst

 *Rubis* best choice recommendations
 -----------------------------------

-Following the Rubis outranking method (see [BIS-2008]_), potential best choice recommendations are determined by the outranking pre-kernels (weakly independent and strictly outranking choices) of the chordless odd circuits augmented outranking digraph.
-As we observe no circuits here, we may directly compute the pre-kernels of *g* (see the tutorial :ref:`Kernel-Tutorial-label`).
+Following the Rubis outranking method (see [BIS-2008]_), potential best choice recommendations are determined by the outranking prekernels (weakly independent and strictly outranking choices) of the chordless odd circuits augmented outranking digraph.
+As we observe no circuits here, we may directly compute the prekernels of *g* (see the tutorial :ref:`Kernel-Tutorial-label`).

     >>> g.showPreKernels()
     *--- Computing preKernels ---*